SyShock/dotfm/README.md

 - logs the changes made

 Motivation:
-A quick shot attempt at making own script for managing dotfiles, and testing with docker.
+A quick shot attempt at making own script for managing dotfiles and testing with docker.

 The format for dotfiles.json is the following: